atulkumar202/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+Madhav Ecommerce Sales Dashboard
+Overview

-Madhav Ecommerce Sales Dashboard built using Microsoft Power BI provides insights into sales, profit, quantity, and customer behavior.
-It includes state-wise analysis, category distribution, monthly profit trends, payment mode breakdown, and sub-category performance to support data-driven business decisions.
+The Madhav Ecommerce Sales Dashboard is an interactive data visualization project built using Microsoft Power BI.
+This dashboard analyzes ecommerce performance by tracking sales, profit, quantity sold, customer behavior, and payment trends.
+It helps in identifying high-performing products, regions, and time periods to support data-driven decision-making.